DaimyoHub/processor-proto/follow-up.md

     - It can be usefull to initialize a chunck of memory with predetermined values from a file or an input stream.

+# 03.28
+  - Improve memory extractors
+    - We are now able to extract memory from a file !